aicsx/ax/_posts/2025-05-29-Automate-the-layout-script:-newpost.sh-|-Jekill---static-site.md

 printf "%bBuon lavoro!%b\n" "$COLOR_INFO" "$COLOR_RESET"
 ```

 > Run the script with -h, -help and -d, --desc parameters to check for options.
-This is!
+That's it!

 ---